aabundez/MSBITraining/DAX/README.md

 # DAX Calculations
-An growing library of helpful DAX calculations
+A growing library of helpful DAX calculations